HeringtonPress/OLC/Chapter07.md

-# Base Rules
+# Core Rules

 OSR DnD rules compiled and adapted from Arnold K’s Goblin Laws of Gaming (GLoG).

-These are the core rules needed to play the game.
+These are the core rules, everything needed to play the game.
+There will be additional modules and installments that will add depth to various aspects of the game.
+All those modules are optional!

 ## How to Play